obfusk/srvbak/README.md

 ### Run

-  If no argument is given, looks for /etc/srvbakrc or /opt/src/srvbak/srvbakrc.
+  With no arguments, looks for /etc/srvbakrc or /opt/src/srvbak/srvbakrc.

-    $ /opt/src/srvbak/srvbak.bash [ /opt/src/srvbak/srvbakrc ]
+    $ /opt/src/srvbak/srvbak.bash /path/to/srvbakrc

 ### Cron